PEXANE2/azure-docs.tr-tr/articles/data-factory/continuous-integration-deployment-improvements.md

         customCommand: 'run build validate $(Build.Repository.LocalPath) /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/testResourceGroup/providers/Microsoft.DataFactory/factories/yourFactoryName'
       displayName: 'Validate'

-    # Validate and then generate the ARM template into the destination folder.
-Same as clicking "Publish" from UX
+    # Validate and then generate the ARM template into the destination folder, which is the same as selecting "Publish" from the UX.
-    # The ARM template generated is not published to the ‘Live’ version of the factory.
-Deployment should be done using a CI/CD pipeline.
+    # The ARM template generated isn't published to the live version of the factory.
+Deployment should be done by using a CI/CD pipeline.

     - task: Npm@1
       inputs: